-Dr. Charles Forsberg is the Executive Director for the MIT Nuclear Fuel Cycle Study, Director and principle investigator for the MIT Fluoride Salt-Cooled High-Temperature Reactor Project, and the Idaho National Laboratory University Lead for Hybrid Energy Systems.
+Dr. Charles Forsberg directed the MIT Nuclear Fuel Cycle Study, is the Director and principle investigator for the MIT Fluoride Salt-Cooled High-Temperature Reactor Project, and the Idaho National Laboratory University lead for Hybrid Energy Systems.
 Before joining MIT he was a Corporate Fellow at Oak Ridge National Laboratory (ORNL).
-He is a Fellow of the American Nuclear Society and the American Association for the Advancement of Science.
-Dr. Forsberg received the 2002 American Nuclear Society Special Award for Innovative Nuclear Reactors (Fluoride-salt-cooled high-temperature reactors), and in 2005 the American Institute of Chemical Engineers Robert E. Wilson Award in recognition of chemical engineering contributions to nuclear energy, including his work on reprocessing, waste management, repositories, and production of liquid fuels using nuclear energy.
+He is a Fellow of the American Nuclear Society (ANS) and the American Association for the Advancement of Science.
+Dr. Forsberg received the 2002 ANS Special Award for Innovative Nuclear Reactors (Fluoride-salt-cooled high-temperature reactors and PIUS-BWR), and in 2005 the American Institute of Chemical Engineers Robert E. Wilson Award in recognition of chemical engineering contributions to nuclear energy, including his work on reprocessing, waste management, repositories, and production of liquid fuels using nuclear energy.
 He received the 2014 Seaborg Award from the ANS for advancements in nuclear energy.
 He holds 11 patents and has published more than 250 papers.
 He is a licensed professional engineer.

-Long term energy goals include (1) eliminating dependence on foreign oil and (2) low greenhouse gas emissions.
-The question is how to couple nuclear with other energy sources to meet these goals.
-Options for liquid fuels production include nuclear liquid biofuels and low-environmental impact nuclear shale oil production.
+The long-term energy goals include (1) eliminating dependence on foreign oil and (2) low greenhouse gas emissions.
+The question is how to couple nuclear with other energy sources to meet these goals (pdf).
+Options for liquid fuels production include nuclear liquid biofuels and low-environmental impact nuclear shale oil production (pdf).
 The other challenge is integrating nuclear and renewable energy sources to meet variable electricity and other energy needs.
-This requires hybrid energy systems that enable capital intensive nuclear and renewable systems to operate at full capacity while meeting variable electricity demand (download pdf).
-It involves development of technologies (download pdf) such as nuclear-geothermal gigawatt-year energy storage, nuclear wind hydrogen systems, and nuclear shale-oil electricity systems.
+This requires hybrid energy systems that enable capital intensive nuclear and renewable systems to operate at full capacity while meeting variable electricity demand.
+It involves development of technologies such as nuclear-geothermal gigawatt-year energy storage, nuclear wind hydrogen systems, and nuclear renewable shale-oil electricity systems.
 There remain major technical questions and challenges.

-The Concentrated Solar Power on Demand system (CSPond) (download pdf) is a new type of high-efficiency solar power system with near-term operating temperatures of ~500°C and ultimately operating temperatures between 700 and 950°C. The high-temperature salt technology and power systems are similar or identical to those required for fluoride salt-cooled high-temperature reactors (more).
-Consequently this is a joint project between NSE and the Mechanical Engineering Department.
+The Concentrated Solar Power on Demand system (CSPond) (pdf) is a new type of high-efficiency solar power system with near-term operating temperatures of ~500°C and ultimately operating temperatures between 700 and 950°C. The high-temperature salt technology and power systems are similar or identical to those required for fluoride salt-cooled high-temperature reactors.
+This is a joint project between NSE and the Mechanical Engineering Department.
 It is part of a broader effort to develop high-temperature salt-cooled power systems that includes the FHR and CSPond.
 There is a strong common technical foundation across these different power systems.
 A small prototype is being designed as part of a joint program between MIT and the Masdar Institute, Abu Dhabi, UAE.
 Initial hot salt is expected sometime in 2015.

 22.911 Seminar in Nuclear Engineering